balunist/mbp_docs2/source/the_basics/about.rst

 then saved as default.
 See :ref:`map_layout-label` for details.

 **Try something simple…** Begin by selecting a simple design with only a few components to become familiar with the options available.
-When you launch MBP , it will evaluate your model and display a list of board types described by material types and thicknesses .
+When you launch MBP, it will evaluate your model and display a list of **board types described by material types and thicknesses**.
 With each board type there are two dimensions, width and length, which will be used as the default board size when creating a map.
 The first time a material type is encountered these values will be set large enough to accommodate the largest component of that board type.
 You can set these dimensions to be whatever you prefer for that target board size and it will remember and use those dimensions the next time that material type is encountered.

-When executing MBP make sure the option Map Output Type is set to Component Bodies , which is the default.
+When executing MBP make sure the option Map Output Type is set to **Component Bodies**, which is the default.
 This selection will create and display a map of the components in your model on their corresponding board types.